-Gary Johnson once said 'global warming is in our future' because 'the sun is going to actually grow and encompass the Earth.'
+Gary Johnson said during a 2011 press club luncheon that 'global warming is in our future' and 'the sun is going to actually grow and encompass the Earth.'

 As part of the usual media probing of virtually everything a presidential candidate has ever publicly said or done, in September 2016 multiple news sources reported that Libertarian candidate Gary Johnson had once proclaimed that efforts to combat global warming were futile because the sun would eventually engulf and destroy the Earth:

 Libertarian presidential candidate Gary Johnson has waffled quite a bit on the climate change issue, finally settling on a pretty hilarious stance: there’s no real reason to spend government resources on trying to slow global warming because eventually, the earth will be enveloped by the white-hot heat of the expanding sun.

 He’s not wrong, he’s just forgetting a few billion years of possible human habitation time between then and now.